thewhodidthis/reprise/readme.md

 ## usage

-Include for side effects only:
+Include for side effects only.
+For example,

 ```js
 // Just an iife